MaterializeInc/terraform-provider-materialize/docs/resources/source_table_postgres.md

 - `comment` (String) Comment on an object in the database.
 - `database_name` (String) The identifier for the table database in Materialize.
 Defaults to `MZ_DATABASE` environment variable if set or `materialize` if environment variable is not set.
+- `exclude_all_constraints` (Boolean) Leave every upstream constraint out of the table.
+Requires Materialize v26.42 or later.
 - `exclude_columns` (List of String) Exclude specific columns when reading data from PostgreSQL.
+- `exclude_constraints` (List of String) Names of upstream `PRIMARY KEY`, `UNIQUE` or `NOT NULL` constraints to leave out of the table, so they can later be dropped in PostgreSQL without stalling the source.
+Names are case sensitive.
+Requires Materialize v26.42 or later.
 - `ownership_role` (String) The ownership role of the object.
 - `region` (String) The region to use for the resource connection.
 If not set, the default region is used.
 - `schema_name` (String) The identifier for the table schema in Materialize.
 Defaults to `public`.